Representative Alumni

 Email: nica.caponio[at]gmail.com

 Nica is an Italian PhD student from Università degli Studi di FOGGIA.
 She joins Evandro’s group because of her long-standing passion in studying the molecular mechanism of human aging.
 She studied at the University of Bari and then she is attending a PhD course at University of Foggia in which she is involved in deepening metabolic aspects in human cell lines.
 She is also passionate about teaching.
 At UiO, she is working on the effect of mitophagy, a cellular process which enables systematic self clearance of damaged mitochondria, in the rejuvenation of stem cells.
 She uses multiple laboratory models, including C. elegans, Drosophila, and human cells to approach this fundamental question in human aging.
+She was the 2022 recipient of the prestigious nasjonalforeningen for folkehelsen postdoc fellowship.

 Hobbies: swimming; cooking.